 These articles provide earlier discoverability, and are fully indexed, including an online publication date from the publisher.
 These articles accrue Time Cited counts in this earlier stage of publication so the most complete view of the article's impact is preserved.
 Full Web of Science functionality, including alerts and export to output, is available.

 Select one or more check boxes to limit results to records that match the selected criteria.
 For example, if you select a publication year and a research area, you will generate a subset of the results list consisting of of items that 1) were published in the specified year and 2) belong to the selected research area.

 Note that all of the criteria except ESI Top Papers and Open Access are bibliographic record fields.
-For example, Countries/Territories refers to countries or territories in author addresses, not to countries or territories where research studies were conducted.
+For example, Countries/Regions refers to countries or regions in author addresses, not to countries or regions where research studies were conducted.

 All Refine searches are added to the Search History table along with the results of your initial search from the Search page.

 More Options / Values ...
 Link